lancenacabuan/Shaliah/README.md

     **created** me (Wisdom) as the beginning of His ways."
 Early Christians using the Septuagint took it at face value.
-The Arians in the 4th century loved this as it seemed to straightforwardly call Wisdom (the Son) a creation–*the first creation, but still a creation*[\[19\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=Now%2C%20it%20is%20striking%20the,1%3A24).
+The Arians in the 4th century loved this as it seemed to straightforwardly call Wisdom (the Son) a creation – *the first creation, but still a creation*[\[19\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=Now%2C%20it%20is%20striking%20the,1%3A24).
     Athanasius and others responded by differentiating or by appealing to alternate translations (Athanasius argued that if you follow the